pmitros/cpsd-lottery/docs/schools/kingopen.md

 ### How happy are families about the school, generally speaking?
 Any reasons for leaving?
 What are the most common problems parents give about your school?

 Getting priced out of the market is the major reason.
 Ola loses 1-2 families per year due to rising housing costs.
 The parent hadn't heard of people leaving because people were unhappy with the school; everyone loves the program.
 The biggest problem is the school facility; the school is in a temporary building which is not very good.
-The school addressed that pretty well in the interrim -- taking kids to parks and otherwise -- but the lack of playground space is an issue.
+The school addressed that pretty well in the interim -- taking kids to parks and otherwise -- but the lack of playground space is an issue.
 It will be resolved when the new building opens up.

 There is a small group of families who feels strongly about testing and pull their kids out during tests.
 That leads to some friction and lower test scores.